 |

-Wrapper to type-hint return values in Python that maybe None
+Wrapper to type-hint return values in Python that maybe None but not likely.

 More...